-Scientists identify depression and anxiety biomarker in youthsNovember 28th, 2012 in Psychology & Psychiatry /
+Scientists identify depression and anxiety biomarker in youthsNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 Scientists have discovered a cognitive biomarker – a biological indicator of a disease – for young adolescents who are at high risk of developing depression and anxiety.
 Their findings were published today, 28 November, in the journal PLOS ONE.